Easy Tips to Treat Bad Breath

 Causes of bad breath

 Its two main causes are chronic systemic diseases and oral bacteria.
-Sinusitis, tonsillitis, stomach disease, pneumonia, and diabetes are examples of chronic systemic disease.
+Sinusitis, tonsillitis, stomach disease, pneumonia, and diabetes are examples of chronic systemic diseases.
 Patients suffering from them often have bad breath, especially those with stomach problems.
 The complex structure and moist environment in the oral cavity can also harbor bacterial growth.
 Among the many types of bacteria in our mouth, the stinky bacteria is the source causing the unpleasant odor.
-Decomposing food particles remain in the mouth and produces gas that can smell like rotten eggs.
+Decomposing food particles remain in the mouth and produce gas that can smell like rotten eggs.

 Bad breath is not eliminated by brushing your teeth a few more times or chewing pieces of gum.